 🥘 1.
 Dal Bhat

-• Cultural background: This is Nepal’s most commonly eaten meal—often consumed twice a day by locals.
-It’s not just food, but a fuel for life, especially for trekkers and laborers.
+Cultural background: This is Nepal’s most commonly eaten meal—often consumed twice a day by locals.
+Dal Bhat is not just food; it’s a fuel for life, especially for trekkers, farmers, and laborers who need sustained energy throughout the day.
+Sharing a Dal Bhat meal with family or friends is a sign of community and warmth.

-• Native details: Found across Nepal, but the ingredients and spices vary by region.
-In the hills, it often includes wild greens; in the Terai (lowlands), mustard oil and chili are used more liberally.
+Native details: Found across Nepal, but ingredients and spices vary by region.
+In the hilly regions, it often includes wild greens or seasonal herbs; in the Terai lowlands, mustard oil and chili are used more liberally for a punchier flavor.

-Pro Tip: Try buff momo if you’re feeling adventurous.
+Pro Tip: Try buffalo momo on the side if you’re feeling adventurous.

 Traditional dal bhat set with rice, lentils, curry, and pickles, 10 Must-Try Nepali Foods (with Culture & Origins), Nepali food, Nepal travel tips, what to eat in Nepal, Nepal food, foodie in Nepal, saru's postcards